Abortion: the myths

 Recent studies have shown that coercion around reproductive choice is often connected to partner violence or abuse.
 In other words, do you have a partner who is trying to force you into having a baby?
 Or having an abortion?

-For more information on women’s decisions about abortion see pages in this guide:
+For more information on women’s decisions about abortion see:

 Myth 4: You are always in control of whether or not you get pregnant